ToshioCP/Gtk4-tutorial/gfm/sec10.md

 ```

-The ui file `tfe.ui` is the same as `tfe3.ui` in the previous section.
+The UI file `tfe.ui` is the same as `tfe3.ui` in the previous section.

 `tfe.gresource.xml`